 Centered on the ruins of the crumbling Spanish colonial fortress of Fuerte San Lorenzo, the 9.6-sq-km Parque Nacional San Lorenzo includes the former US military base of Fuerte Sherman, as well as 12 different ecosystems including mangroves, marshlands, semi-deciduous forests and humid rainforests.

-Located 6km before La Guayra, this snoozy village has a protected bay increasingly favored by sailboats voyaging to the San Blás or Cartagena, Colombia.
+Located a few kilometers before La Guayra, this snoozy village has a protected bay increasingly favored by sailboats voyaging to the San Blás or Cartagena, Colombia.
 Excursions to the nearby Isla Mamey visit a beautiful beach and surrounding mangroves.
 If you are deciding between Mamey and Isla Grande, this may be a better choice, particularly on crowded high-season weekends.